A categorical account of the Metropolis-Hastings algorithm: The first Metropolis term in CD categories

 \begin{definition}[\cite{Cho2019}] A \emph{copy-discard (CD) category} is a symmetric monoidal category $(\C, \otimes, \ind)$ where all objects are equipped commutative comonoid structure $(\cop_\tarS, \del_\tarS)$ that is suitably compatible with the monoidal structure (see Definition \ref{def:cd_cat_full} in the Appendix). \end{definition}

 \begin{example} Given measurable spaces $\tarS$ and $\sndS$, a \emph{kernel} is a function $\K : \tarS \times \Sigma_{\sndS} \to [0, \infty]$ such that each $x \mapsto \K(x, A)$ is a measurable function and each $A \mapsto \K(x, A)$ is a measure.
 In other words, a kernel is a Markov kernel that need not integrate to one.
-Measurable spaces and kernels form a category $\Kern$, whose composition and identities are defined as for $\stoch$ (Example \ref{ex:stoch-defn}).
+Measurable spaces and kernels form a category $\Kern$, with composition and identities defined analogously to $\stoch$ (Example \ref{ex:stoch-defn}).
+(Some care is required to show that composition in $\Kern$ is associative; see Appendix \ref{app:kern} for details.)
 However, $\Kern$ is \textit{not} a CD category in an obvious way, since Fubini's theorem does not hold for general kernels, and so \eqref{eq:stoch-monoidal-prod} no longer defines a monoidal product in this setting \cite[Section 1.2]{Staton2017}.
 A solution is to consider \emph{$s$-finite} kernels instead \cite{Staton2017} (see also Remark~\ref{rem:sigma_finite} for why \emph{$\sigma$-finiteness} is not used).
 Recall that a kernel $\K$ is $s$-finite if it can be written as a countable sum $\K = \sum_{n=1}^\infty \K_i$ where each kernel $\K_n$ satisfies $\sup_{x \in \tarS} \K_n(x, \sndS) < \infty$ \cite[Page~56]{Kallenberg2021}.
 It is shown in \cite[Example 7.2]{Cho2019} that measurable spaces and $s$-finite kernels form a CD category that we denote by $\sfkern$, with its CD structure defined analogously to $\stoch$ (Example \ref{ex:stoch-defn}). \end{example}

-\begin{rem} The axiom \eqref{eq:del_natural} that distinguishes CD categories from Markov categories may be regarded as a \emph{normalisation} condition.
+\begin{remark} The axiom \eqref{eq:del_natural} that distinguishes CD categories from Markov categories may be regarded as a \emph{normalisation} condition.
 For example, in $\sfkern$, this condition holds for $\K : \tarS \to \sndS$ if and only if $\K(x, \sndS) = 1$ for all $x \in \tarS$.
-Accordingly, in a general CD category, we say that morphisms satisfying \eqref{eq:del_natural} are \emph{normalised}.\footnote{\cite[Definition 3.2]{Cho2019} refers to such morphisms as \emph{causal}.} Given any CD category $\C$, the objects of $\C$ and its normalised morphisms form a Markov category that we $\Cnorm$ \cite[Section 7]{Cho2019}. \end{rem}
+Accordingly, in a general CD category, we say that morphisms satisfying \eqref{eq:del_natural} are \emph{normalised}.\footnote{\cite[Definition 3.2]{Cho2019} refers to such morphisms as \emph{causal}.} Given any CD category $\C$, the objects of $\C$ and its normalised morphisms form a Markov category that we call $\Cnorm$ \cite[Section 7]{Cho2019}. \end{remark}